- Striking exterior design

 features & specs

-Under the hood of the Chevy Corvette Stingray is the latest performance small-block, a 6.2-liter LT1 V-8 generating 455 horsepower and 460 pound-feet of torque.
-The Z06 ups the ante with a supercharged LT4 V-8 displacing 6.2 liters and related to the LT1 that's rated at 650 hp and 650 lb-ft of torque.
+Under the hood of the Chevy Corvette Stingray is the latest performance small-block, a 6.2-liter LT1 V-8 generating 455 hp and 460 lb-ft of torque, or 5 hp more in performance trim.
+The Grand Sport adopts that powertrain, while the Z06 ups the ante with a supercharged LT4 V-8 displacing 6.2 liters that's rated at 650 hp and 650 lb-ft of torque.
 A 7-speed manual is standard with both engines, offering an automatic rev-matching downshift function that was enhanced for 2015.
-Another addition last year was an all-new, in-house-designed and built 8-speed automatic with steering wheel-mounted paddle shifters.
+The Corvette can also be fitted with a quick-shifting, in-house-designed and built 8-speed automatic with steering wheel-mounted paddle shifters.

 The 'Vette's Performance Traction Management system keeps the car balanced and easy to control even near the limit with Track mode (and the Race sub-mode) engaged.
-The Stingray can be a bit harder to control with all of the aids off, though it still exhibits remarkable poise and balance.
-In fact, the Corvette Stingray can realistically run with sports cars costing twice its price.
+The 'Vette can be a bit harder to control with all of the aids off, though it still exhibits remarkable poise and balance.
+Realistically, it can run with sports cars costing twice its price.

 Neither the NHTSA nor the IIHS have crash-tested the Chevy Corvette in recent years, but a rigid chassis, a full complement of airbags, plus stability and traction control, and the Corvette's innate grip and handling should make it relatively secure in emergency situations.

-The Chevy Corvette is an icon, America's sports car for the past five decades.
-Few cars have such long histories or are as instantly recognizable in all their forms as the Corvette.
 While some may see the newest shape as a break with tradition, there's no denying that it is attention-getting and well-liked by those passing and giving it honks and thumbs-up.
+Few cars have such long histories or are as instantly recognizable in all their forms as the Corvette—and few cars get the approval of other drivers as easily.

-There are a lot of details on these cars, and they have to be viewed together to be understood.
+There are a lot of details on the latest 'Vette, and they have to be viewed together to be understood.
 Taken as a whole, you get the long, low hood, steeply swept windshield, and bluff rear end that has come to define the Corvette's proportions.
 Each is a confluence of smooth curves and sharp creases, planes that intersect and warp.
 It's a high-tech—almost exotic—design theme that somehow still transmits the car's classic DNA.
+It's also incredibly busy in anything other than black, and while that's appropriately frightening to some other sports cars, it puts the Corvette at a disadvantage for buyers that want a shape sure to be as appealing in 20 years as it is today.
+At the price point the Corvette now approaches, timelessness is a virtue.

 The C7 Corvette's interior look has also been upgraded.
 Gone is the plasticky kit-car-like cabin of the previous model; the Stingray and Z06's interiors are fully wrapped, even in their most basic forms, and can grow into true luxury accommodations in the higher trim levels.

-With standard output of 455 horsepower (or 460 hp with the performance exhaust option), the Stingray's LT1 6.2-liter V-8 provides ample power, and does it willingly.
-Likewise, it makes all the right sounds, and it mates very well with the 7-speed manual.
-The Stingray's V-8 has plenty of push to accelerate the car, hitting 60 mph in just 3.8 seconds with the manual—or 3.7 seconds with the 8-speed automatic.
-Quarter-mile times are a mere 11.9 seconds with the automatic or 12.0 with the 7-speed manual.
+In base form, the Corvette Stingray throws off enough naturally aspirated power to erase the four-second mark.
+The LT1—GM's 6.2-liter V-8—turns out 455 horsepower (or 460 hp with the performance exhaust option), making all the right noises along the way, mating up willingly with a slick-shifting 7-speed manual or an 8-speed automatic.
+The V-8 has plenty of push to accelerate the car, hitting 60 mph in just 3.8 seconds with the manual—or 3.7 seconds with the 8-speed automatic.
+Quarter-mile times are a mere 11.9 seconds with the automatic or 12.0 seconds with the 7-speed manual.

 All of that power, plus an electronically actuated rear differential (in Z51 cars and the Z06) mates impressively with the new aluminum-intensive chassis and suspension setup, particularly when configured with the adjustable dampers.

-Add to that Chevy's latest Performance Traction Management system, and the Corvette is bred for performance—that is, speed in the curves as well as the straights.
+Add to that Chevy's latest Performance Traction Management system, and the Corvette is bred for performance.
 Flat cornering, over 1g of lateral grip, and surprisingly accurate and feedback-laden electric power steering combine to yield truly addictive driving traits for the enthusiast.
+It's simply astonishing how well this Corvette drives, even in comparison to its direct predecessor.
 There's an experience to driving the new Corvette, just as there should be with every long-running, history-rich sports car family.
+The C7 runs with cars that cost twice its price or more, while mostly hiding its cost-savings in other areas.

 If you're considering a Corvette Convertible, don't be afraid of compromised performance.
 In fact, don't be afraid of stepping up to the track-ready Z51 or crazy Z06.
 The C7 Corvette was engineered as a roadster to begin with, so you won't be sacrificing any structural integrity.
 Even the coupe, with its removable roof panel, is more rigid than the previous-generation car.